ironhack-labs/lab-canvas-race-car/README.md

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_618fa6bbeed08f1e74b9457af1ecaf4c.png)

 Now let's make this interesting.
 We should create obstacles that show up every specific amount of time.
-(Remember how we did them on the Learning Unit).
-In this iteration, just limit to create them :wink:

-They will always start in the position **0** of the `y` axis, but you should make them appear in a random place of the `x` axis.
+They will always start in the position **0** of the `y` axis (the obstacles will be coming from the top of the canvas), but you should make them appear in a random place of the `x` axis.

 ### Iteration 5: Move the obstacles